Building information modeling

 The concept of BIM has been in development since the 1970s, but it only became an agreed term in the early 2000s.
-Development of standards and adoption of BIM has progressed at different speeds in different countries; standards developed in the United Kingdom from 2007 onwards have formed the basis of international standard ISO 19650, launched in January 2019.
+The development of standards and the adoption of BIM has progressed at different speeds in different countries.
+Developed by buildingSMART, Industry Foundation Classes (IFCs) – data structures for representing information – became an international standard, ISO 16739, in 2013, and BIM process standards developed in the United Kingdom from 2007 onwards formed the basis of an international standard, ISO 19650, launched in December 2018.